 When will I notice a difference?

 Within days, you may see a marked improvement in the moderate to severe lines.
 Lines continue to improve for up to a month.
-In clinical trials, nearly 90% of men and women rated the improvement in their appearance as moderate to better 1 month after treatment.
+Patients saw improvements in their appearance as moderate to better 1 month after treatment.

 Is Botox useful for any other conditions?